 The mission of the organization, updated in 2018, is "To be a relentless force for a world of longer, healthier lives."

-Highest paying job titles at American Heart Association include Account Director, Development Director, and Business Development Director
+Highest paying job titles at American Heart Association include Healthcare Director, Development Director, and Corporate Communications Director